apache/couchdb/src/docs/src/best-practices/jsdevel.rst

 engine.
 However, when switching back to ``"javascript"`` the view will have to be re-built again.

-QuickJS vs Spidermonkey incompatibilities
+QuickJS vs SpiderMonkey incompatibilities
 ============================================

-The QuickJS engine is quite compatible with Spidermonkey version 91.
+The QuickJS engine is quite compatible with SpiderMonkey version 91.
 The same incompatibilities between 1.8.5 and 91 are also present between 1.8.5 and QuickJS.
-So, when switching from 1.8.5 to QuickJS see the ``Spidermonkey version compatibility`` section above.
+So, when switching from 1.8.5 to QuickJS see the ``SpiderMonkey version compatibility`` section above.

-These are a few incompatibilties between Spidermonkey 91 and QuickJS engine:
+These are a few incompatibilties between SpiderMonkey 91 and QuickJS engine:

 1. ``RegExp.$1``, ..., ``RegExp.$9``